stefankoppier/openapi-generator-kotlin-stubs/README.md

     address:
       $ref: '#/components.schemas.Address'
 ```
-which will generate two classes: 1. a data class `User`; and 2. a `UserBuilder`.
+which will generate two classes: 1. a data class `User`; and 2. a builder `UserBuilder`.

-The class will have the following structure
+The first class that is generated, the data class `User`, will have the following structure
 ```kotlin
 data class User(
     @Json(name = "firstname") var firstname: String,